Sammyjo20/lasso/README.md

 Lasso compiles your assets on your local machine or in Continuous Integration and then uploads the assets to a Laravel Filesystem (Flysystem).
 On deployment, Lasso will then download those assets from the Filesystem.
 It uses Git to keep track of the last asset bundle created, as well as automatically cleans old bundles.

-## Security

-If you find any security related issues, please send me an email to samcarredev@gmail.com.

 ## Installation

 Lasso requires Laravel 6+ and PHP 7.3 or higher.
 To install Lasso, simply run the composer require command below: